nrr/diffeomorphic/category_diagrams/interview_questions.md

 physical machine) but crashing in a seemingly random place.
 It dumps core.

 What is your first instinct?
-Assume Linux, a recent glibc, a program written in C or C++, and that you can move the core dump somewhere identical with symbol data, just to make it easy.
+Assume Linux on x86_64, a recent glibc, a program written in C or C++, and that you can move the core dump somewhere identical with symbol data, just to make it easy.

 Bonus: What if you didn't have the source code for the task worker?